 When you wish to take out a personal loan, the entire process generally involves the following steps:

-- Comparing loans – There are different types of credits.
+- Comparing loans – There are different types of loans.
 Each type offers various benefits and disadvantages as well as different terms and conditions.
-The first step involves making a comparison so you can choose the best credit for you.
-Use the calculator on this page to start comparing your options.
+The first step involves comparing your options so you can choose the best personal loan for you.
+Use the personal loan calculator on this page to start comparing your options.

 - Checking the requirements to see if you qualify – Once you have found the product that fits perfectly into your budget and situation, the next step is to make sure that you have all the information and documents needed for the application process.
 You should also meet certain requirements such as those concerning age and monthly income.